-One of her favorites is Bazar, a colorful Moroccan restaurant.
+One of her favourites is Bazar, a colourful Moroccan restaurant.
 You will not leave this place hungry.
 Advised is to book in advance, as they do fill up pretty quickly, especially on the weekends.

 A great place to eat and sleep is Hotel New York Rotterdam.
 It is located in a stunning historic Holland Amerika Lijn building on the south bank of the Nieuwe Maas river.

 BEST HOTELS IN ROTTERDAM